Graduate, Law, and Non-Traditional Student Housing

 Per the University Student Housing Policy: On-campus housing generally is not available for graduate or non-traditional students, but may be provided on a case-by-case basis upon request of the student and subject to the availability of suitable housing as determined by the University.
 The Office of Housing Services also offers guidance and support to graduate and non-traditional students seeking off-campus residence.
 For more information please visit the Student Housing Policy on the University Policy webpage.

 On-Campus Housing Availability - Spring 2014

-For Spring 2014 there is limited space availability in campus housing for graduate and law students.
+For Spring 2014 there is limited space availability in campus housing for graduate, law, and non-traditional students.

 - Religiously Affiliated Housing Options (for both clergy/religious and lay students)

 - CUA Law School Housing Resources

 - John Paul II Institute Housing Resources

 Housing Services maintains the following services to assist you in navigating the off-campus housing market:

 The Off-Campus Housing Resources website allows registered users to search for rental or for sale properties, find furniture, and participate in message boards.
 CUA students can also search for roommates on this site.